Home » Residency Programs » Post-Graduate Year One (PGY1) Pharmacy Residency

 Residents will respond and participate in code blue/emergency events over the course of the residency year.

 Residents will have the opportunity to develop their teaching and precepting by precepting pharmacy students and participating in a teaching certificate program.
+Residents will also have the chance to deliver an ACPE-accredited presentation, as well as a formal patient case presentation.
 Additional opportunities for didactic teaching are facilitated through Campbell University College of Pharmacy & Health Sciences and the Duke University School of Medicine Master of Biomedical Sciences program.

 Residents are required to complete a longitudinal administration experience, providing the opportunity to be an active member of multiple pharmacy committees.